GeraldCNelson/heatstress-GCB/README.md

 -   `10_c_FAO_ERS_employment.R` - creates rasterized versions of the country specific labor data from either ERS or FAO.
 ERS version used in the paper
 -   `sun_nosun.R` - create a raster of the ratio between end-century SSP5-8.5 thermal environment with and without solar radiation

-- the code/plots directory contains the fillowing files that produce the figures in the GCB paper
+- The _R/code/plots_ directory contains the following files that produce figures in the GCB paper
   - `GCB_Figure_1_cumul.R` - _create Figure 1.
 Cumulative distribution of early 21st century cropland Physical Work Capacity (PWC) for recent past (1991-2010) and potential future thermal conditions_ and `SM_table_2_tropical.docx`
   - `GCB_Figure_2_latitude.R`- _create Figure 2. `Physical Work Capacity (PWC)` by latitude for global cropland for recent past (1991-2010) and potential future thermal conditions_
   - `GCB_Figure_3_global.R` - _create Figure 3.
 Average PWCs during the crop growing season and the hottest period_